triplecanopy/b-ber/packages/b-ber-create/src/bber-plugins/md/README.md

 # `bber-plugins/md`

-This directory contains `plugins`, which modify the behaviour of the Markdown parser, and  `directives`, which define methods for rendering HTML.
+This directory contains the Markdown parser and its extensions, called   `directives`, which define methods for rendering HTML.

 ## Parser